hall-lab/svtools/Tutorial.md

         4. Annotate variants with copynumber from CNVnator using `svtools copynumber`
     6. Use `svtools vcfpaste` to construct a VCF that pastes together the individual genotyped and copynumber annotated vcfs
     7. Use `svtools prune` to filter out additional variant calls likely representing the same variant
+4. Use `svtools classify` to refine genotypes and SV types
+    1. Generate a repeat elements BED file
+    2. Generate a file specifying the number of X chromosome copies in each person
+    3. Run classifier in 'large_sample' mode
+    4. Run classifier in 'naive_bayes' mode (or 'hybrid' mode)
+        1. Generation of training variant VCF
+        2. Run `svtools classify`
+5. (Optional) Create a set of high-quality, simple deletions and duplications for reclassification
+    1. Find the mean per-site copy number and overall percentiles for deletions and duplications
+    2. Extract high-quality duplication and deletion sites

 ## Satisfy computing environment requirements
 ### Install SpeedSeq and dependencies